 Example 2:

-"One sure sign that the end of the semester is upon us is that the SRTE opens tomorrow (Student Rating of Teacher's Effectiveness).
+"One sure sign that the end of the semester is upon us is that the SEEQ opens soon (Student Educational Experience Questionnaire).
 I realize that given this is a 400-level course, most of you should be familiar with the process, but in case this is news to anyone, I'll share:

-The SRTE is anonymous, so you should feel confident in voicing your honest opinions about this class (good, bad and indifferent!).
-Yes, you link to it from Canvas, but it's stored on a different server.
+The SEEQ is anonymous, so you should feel confident in voicing your honest opinions about this class (good, bad and indifferent!).

 We really don't get the results for a long time after the class is over.
 Many students seem apprehensive (usually only in the case of an impending negative review) that it could somehow influence their grade in the course.
 This is impossible because your grades will be long-since submitted before I ever see the results.
 And, those results are aggregated into one big report for the entire class.

 They matter!
 Really they do!
 We try very hard to make sure our students are having meaningful and pleasant experiences in each course they take.
 This feedback mechanism is your way to let us know what we're doing right and what we could be doing better.
-I've often tweaked the structure of assignments or presentation of material based on feedback I've gotten in SRTEs.
-I hope you'll take some time to give thoughtful and specific answers to the open-ended questions, especially.
-The SRTE will be open April 20-May 3 for this course."
+I've often tweaked the structure of assignments or presentation of material based on feedback I've gotten in SEEQ results.
+I hope you'll take some time to give thoughtful and specific answers to the open-ended questions, especially."

 Last Day of the Class (and soon after)